martinmarroyo/myanimelist/README.md

-# MyAnimeList Anime Stats and Scores Data Pipeline
+# MyAnimeList Data Pipeline
-A Pipeline that extracts read-only anime data from My Anime List using the Jikkan API
+A Pipeline that extracts read-only anime data and statistics from My Anime List using the Jikkan API